 Still…sometimes questions like these can be just what you need: light, fun, humorous, and bonding.

 Use superficial questions with caution, and in most circumstances definitely do not use them when the practice is new.
-(I rarely use these questions, with the exception of the first question about TV viewing.)
+I rarely use these questions alone, instead including them as one of a set of questions.

 Note also that while some of these questions work fine in smaller groups of 4 to 6, they can get tiresome in larger groups.